I’ve got a confession: I live in fear of numbers. Words make me happy.

 For me, this felt like I was treating my website and selling books like a business and not just a hobby.
 And I didn’t have to cancel the family holiday.
 Keeping costs low is a big challenge for entrepreneurs, sole traders and small business owners.

 That said, I’ll happily pay for a business service if it saves time or solves a problem.

 I saved several hours each month with accounting software

 Balancing writing, having two kids and working a full-time job is difficult.
 I just don’t have a lot of free time at the end of the month or quarter to balance the books and worry about my cash flow.

 The time you spend tinkering with spreadsheets is much better spent on serving customers or (in my case) writing books.

 I’m not the only customer who believes this.
-I recently watched a case study video (see below) that featured Jen Walker, who runs The Split Screen Coffee Company.
+I recently watched a case study video (see above) that featured Jen Walker, who runs The Split Screen Coffee Company.
 She talks about how using accounting software changed how she runs her business for the better.
 I’ve never met Jen, but I felt as if where were speaking right to me.

 Around the 1.33 minute mark, Jen says: “[Accounting software] gives me autonomy and security.”

 What used to take me three hours on a dreary Saturday or Sunday in sorting my business admin now takes me just 40 minutes.